lsegal/yard/README.markdown

    This custom declaration provides dynamically generated code that is hard for a documentation tool to properly document without help from the developer.
-To ease the pains of manually documenting the procedure, YARD can be extended by the developer to handled the 'define_name' construct and add the required method to the defined methods of the class with its documentation.
+To ease the pains of manually documenting the procedure, YARD can be extended by the developer to handled the `define_name` construct and add the required method to the defined methods of the class with its documentation.
 This makes documenting external API's, especially dynamic ones, a lot more consistent for consumption by the users.